matthewbdaly/jquery.listfilter/README.md

 The following settings can be passed through on initialisation:

-* **filter** - The input element you wish users to enter text into in order to filter
+* **filter** - The input element you wish users to enter text into in order to filter.
+If none is provided, one will be added automatically.
 * **clearlink** (Optional) - A clickable element, such as a button or link.
-When clicked, this will clear the text in the filter and reset the list to its default state
+When clicked, this will clear the text in the filter and reset the list to its default state.
+If none is provided, one will be added automatically.
 * **alternate** (Optional) - Sometimes you may want to differentiate between adjacent elements in a list by alternating the CSS to improve readability.
 If alternate is set to true, a class will be applied to every second element in the list.
 This will remain consistent even when filtered.
 * **alternateclass** (Optional) - If alternate is set to true, the default class to be applied to every other element is 'alternate'.
 If you don't want to use this, you can pass through an alternative class to apply to alternate elements
 * **callback** (Optional) - A function that is called after the filtering is complete